Earth, Water and Environmental Sciences

 3) Experiment, quantify and model natural environments

-- Use the basic concepts and tools of mathematics, physics and chemistry to understand and model the functioning of natural systems.
+- Use elementary concepts and tools from mathematics, physics and chemistry to understand and model the workings of natural systems.

-- Use mapping software (GIS) and basic programming (Python, Matlab) for geological and geophysical data acquisition and processing.
+- Use mapping software (GIS) and basic programming (Python, Matlab) to acquire and process geological and geophysical data.

-- Use scientific equipment (optical microscopes, chemical analysis instruments, geophysical-hydrogeological-hydrological instrumentation) and perform in-situ measurements.
+- Use scientific equipment (optical microscopes, chemical analysis instruments, geophysical-hydrogeological-hydrological instrumentation) and carry out in-situ measurements.

-4) report observations and results of observations, have a critical eye
+4) to present observations and results of observations in a critical light

-- Restitute a scientific work in the form of reports and presentations
+- Present scientific work in the form of reports and presentations

 5) Preparing for professional integration

-- Identify the major issues in environmental sciences and the place of Earth and Water Sciences within these issues.
-Identify the academic and professional opportunities in relation to the Bachelor's degree course.
+- Identify the major challenges facing the environmental sciences and the place of Earth and Water Sciences within these challenges.
+Identify academic and professional outlets in relation to the bachelor's degree course.

-- acquire the basic tools for professional integration (writing a CV, cover letter, interview).
+- acquire the basic tools needed to enter the job market (CV writing, cover letter, interview).

 Read more